shahidfoy/NodeWithPassport/README.md

 ==========================================
 OAuth with google+ and facebook
 ===========================
-In the config folder create a file named keys.js
+In the config folder create a file named \n keys.js \n

-Then place your google dev and facebook dev keys in the code like so:
+Then place your google dev and facebook dev keys in the code like so: \n

-module.exports= {
+module.exports= { \n
-    googleClientID: 'clientID',
+    googleClientID: 'clientID', \n
-    googleClientSecret: 'secret',
+    googleClientSecret: 'secret', \n
-    facebookClientID: 'clientID',
+    facebookClientID: 'clientID', \n
-    facebookClientSecret: 'secret'
+    facebookClientSecret: 'secret' \n
 };